mgba-emu/mgba/README.md

 - mgba/windows:w32
 - mgba/windows:w64

-If you wished to speed up the build process, consider adding the flag `-e MAKEFLAGS=-jN` to do a parallel build for mGBA with `N` number of CPU cores.
+If you want to speed up the build process, consider adding the flag `-e MAKEFLAGS=-jN` to do a parallel build for mGBA with `N` number of CPU cores.

 #### *nix building